Learn to hack linux

 Click on Pseudo-device, which captures on all interfaces to start acquiring packets from the network (including those sent by the machine it’s running on).
 If there’s anything sending data, you will see a flood of information about the packets.
 In order to pick out the information you want, you need to set up a filter.
 For example, the filter:

-will display all packages with information about HTTP requests, while:
+http.request.uriwill display all packages with information about HTTP requests, while:

-ftp.request.command contains “USER”
+ftp.request.command contains “USER”or

-will pick up all FTP usernames and passwords.
+ftp.request.command contains “PASS”will pick up all FTP usernames and passwords.
 Since the FTP protocol sends this information unencrypted, you can simply read the login details from the Info column.
 To try this out, you can either log in to an FTP server, or download the sample capture iseries.cap from wiki.wireshark.org/SampleCaptures.

 However, depending on the network setup, you may find that you don’t get much information flowing to your computer to listen from.
 This is because most modern network hubs are switched.
 That is, they send packets only to the computer they’re addressed to.
 To get round this, an attacker can use Address Resolution Protocol (ARP) spoofing.
 This tricks all other computers on the network into sending their information to the attacker, who then forwards it on to the intended recipient.
 You can test this out on your network (or another network you have permission to attack) using Ettercap-NG (ettercap.sourceforge.net ).